 BONUS POINT – Run a Credit Check

 If you want to keep everyone honest, agree to run each other’s credit report and score once a year and discuss it.
-This is crucial if your spouse has a history of hiding his spending or abusing credit.
+This is crucial if your spouse has a history of hiding their spending or abusing credit.
 If there is a problem with the score, you can discuss why.
-Fortunately, you can get a free credit score and report without signing up for a “free trial” or providing your credit card information.

 What other issues should be discussed in “the talk” before marriage?
 What was your experience?
 Did you have “the talk”?
 Did it help?